Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 Please try again later.

-Full restoration in Hillsboro typically costs $154,687–$340,312 and takes 10–18 months.
-If the rebuild goes smoothly, you may recover 85–100% of pre-fire value on the MLS.
+Full restoration in Hillsboro typically costs $154,687 to $340,312 and takes 10 to 18 months.
+If the rebuild goes smoothly, you may recover 85 to 100% of pre fire value on the MLS.
 But contractor delays, permit issues, and cost overruns are common.
 A Portland homeowner in the Hawthorne district had a fire that left the structure standing but uninhabitable.
-She sold as-is in 23 days to an investor who saw the neighborhood’s appreciation trajectory as the real value driver.
+She sold as is in 23 days to an investor who saw the neighborhood's appreciation trajectory as the real value driver.

-If you have active coverage, your insurer owes you the cost to restore the property to pre-loss condition (replacement cost value, or RCV).
+If you have active coverage, your insurer owes you the cost to restore the property to pre loss condition (replacement cost value, or RCV).
 You can collect the settlement, then decide whether to rebuild or sell.
-Some homeowners pocket the insurance payout and sell the damaged property separately — effectively getting paid twice.
+Some homeowners pocket the insurance payout and sell the damaged property separately, effectively getting paid twice.
 This is legal in most cases, but your policy language matters.
-Read our guide to fire insurance claims in Oregon before making this decision.
+Review our guide to fire insurance claims in Oregon before making this decision.

-The 24–44% discount reflects Hillsboro’s specific market conditions: average home value of $618,750, investor demand level (very high), and typical days on market of 30–75 days.
 Three variables drive the final number.
-First, damage severity — a smoke-only property sells for 15–20% below pre-fire value, while a structure with roof collapse and fire-suppression water damage sells for 40–55% below.
-Second, lot value — in Hillsboro, the land beneath the structure carries independent value that sets a floor price regardless of structural damage.
-Third, investor competition — deep institutional and individual investor participation with competitive bidding on most fire-damaged listings.
+First, damage severity.
+A smoke only property sells for 15 to 20% below pre fire value, while a structure with roof collapse and fire suppression water damage sells for 40 to 55% below.
+Second, lot value.
+In Hillsboro, the land beneath the structure carries independent value that sets a floor price regardless of structural damage.
+Third, investor competition: deep institutional and individual investor participation with competitive bidding on most fire damaged listings.

 |---|---|---|